CDAT/cdms/docs/source/manual/cdms_2.rst

               * ``startLat`` is the starting latitude value.
               * ``nlat`` is the number of latitudes.
               * ``deltaLat`` is the increment between latitudes."
+   "``RectGrid``","``createZonalGrid(grid)``:"
-   "``RectGrid``"," ``createZonalGrid(grid)``: Create a zonal grid.
+                ,"Create a zonal grid.
 The output grid has the same latitude as the input grid, and a single longitude.
 This may be used to calculate zonal averages via a regridding operation. ``grid`` is a RectGrid."
    "``Axis``", "``createUniformLongitudeAxis(startLon, nlon, delta-Lon)``:"
              , "Create a uniform longitude axis.
 The axis boundaries are at the midpoints of the axis values.
 The axis is designated as a circular longitude axis.
               * ``startLon`` is the starting longitude value.